KylesCorner/CSCI232/autocomplete/readme.txt

  *  Describe any serious problems you encountered.
  *****************************************************************************/

-The comparitor took me a while to figure out.
+The comparator took me a while to figure out.